bitnami/charts/bitnami/redis-cluster/README.md

 Note we are providing the new IPs at `cluster.update.newExternalIPs`, the flag `cluster.update.addNodes=true` to enable the creation of the Job that adds a new node and now we are setting the LoadBalancerIP of the new service instead of leave it empty.

-> NOTE: To avoid the creation of the Job that initializes the Redis(TM) Cluster again, you will need to provide `cluster.init=false`.
+> NOTE: To avoid the creation of the Job that initializes the Redis<sup>TM</sup> Cluster again, you will need to provide `cluster.init=false`.

 #### Scale down the cluster